EUDAT-B2FIND/md-ingestion/README.md

   python-Levenshtein
   git+https://github.com/noumar/iso639.git

-  > sudo pip isntall -r requiremnets.txt
+  > sudo pip install -r requirements.txt

 Or - if this not works for some reason for xml - try
   > sudo apt-get install python-lxml